survivejs/react-book/manuscript/08_building_kanban.md

 }
 ```

-If you hit `npm run build` now, you should see output like this.
+If you execute `npm run build` now, you should see output like this.

 ```bash
 Hash: 60db5ab202527c9b3f25